 With the growing influence that technology has played in our lives we have seen an explosion in the number of Identity Theft crimes in our society.
 Whether it be on our computers, tablets, and cell phones, we share more and more of our personal information over the internet.
+Sometimes, we don't even know that our personal information is being shared.
 This use of modern technology has made it easier for criminals to steal our identity and use our personal information to impersonate us and obtain credit and goods using personal information stolen over the internet.

 In response to the growing number of Identity Theft events, we have seen a growing number of criminal prosecutions involving Identity Theft crimes throughout the country.
 This is especially true of Identity Theft crimes in Illinois.
 In recent years, the Illinois State Legislature has updated existing statutes and enacted new statutes and laws to deal with growing instances of Identity Theft crimes.
 In addition to the new and updated laws dealing with Identity Theft in Illinois, most police agencies in Chicago, Cook County, DuPage County, Kane County, and Lake County have become much more experienced in developing the technological skills and expertise needed to properly investigate Identity Theft crimes in Illinois.